How CloudFront Processes HTTP and HTTPS Requests

 For custom origins, when you create your distribution, you can specify how CloudFront accesses your origin: HTTP only, or matching the protocol that is used by the viewer.
 For more information about how CloudFront handles HTTP and HTTPS requests for custom origins, see Protocols.

-For information about how to restrict your web distribution so that end users can only access objects using HTTPS, see Using an HTTPS Connection to Access Your Objects.
+For information about how to restrict your web distribution so that end users can only access objects using HTTPS, see Using HTTPS with CloudFront.
 (This option doesn't apply to RTMP distributions, which use the RTMP protocol.)

 The charge for HTTPS requests is higher than the charge for HTTP requests.
 For more information about billing rates, go to the CloudFront pricing plan.